 Sam Wren-Lewis offers an alternative process that acknowledges insecurity and embraces uncertainty.
 Drawing on our psychological capacities for curiosity and compassion, he proposes that we can connect with, and gain a deeper understanding of, the personal and social challenges that define our time

-"A must read for anyone who wants to apply the latest science of well-being to wider issues of individual success and societal progress.
+"A must-read for anyone who wants to apply the latest science of well-being to wider issues of individual success and societal progress.
 There is much more to happiness than meets the eye, and this book will make you think differently about what you want and care most deeply about.”
-Scott Barry Kaufman, Columbia University and co-author of Wired to Create: Unravelling the Mysteries of the Creative Mind
+Scott Barry Kaufman, Columbia University and co-author of Wired to Create: Unraveling the Mysteries of the Creative Mind

 “Weaves together psychology research and philosophy to show that conventional ideas about happiness are wrong.
-Convincing and thought-provoking, Wren-Lewis calls on readers to reconsider the pursuit of happiness to lead a more meaningful life.“ Emily Esfahani Smith, author of The Power of Meaning
+Convincing and thought-provoking, Wren-Lewis calls on readers to reconsider the pursuit of happiness to lead more meaningful lives."
+Emily Esfahani Smith, author of The Power of Meaning

 “What would the study of wellbeing look like if it wasn’t centred around the goal of increasing individuals’ ratings of happiness?
 Wren-Lewis walks a fine line between the thoughtless optimism of positive psychology and the defeatist pessimism of its critics and forges a distinctive path that’s both complex and hopeful.”
 Anna Alexandrova, University of Cambridge